Aptivi/NitrocidKS/DocGen/wiki/development/Mod-Manual-Page.md

 ## Format

 Open your favorite text editor and write the `(*MAN START*)` tag, because every single manual page must contain this tag in the first line.
-Then, write the below specifiers to let Kernel Simulator know the title and the version of your manual page.
+Then, write the below specifiers to let Nitrocid KS know the title and the version of your manual page.

 ### Title and Revision